 While addressing the shortage of faculty requires a long-term solution, it has been shown that high quality curricula not only helps institutions build programs, but also improves student learning outcomes.
 Increasing access to better curricula is a relatively inexpensive, yet impactful intervention.

-With functionality extending well beyond a traditional digital library, CLARK’s unique entry system facilitates: 1) the creation of learning outcomes based on Bloom’s taxonomy in support of appropriate teaching and assessment strategies; and 2) mapping capability to curricular guidelines (e.g., NSA CAE knowledge units, ACM computer science curricular guidelines (CS2013), ACM cybersecurity guidelines (CSEC2017) in support of purposeful adoption of effective curricula.
+CLARK’s unique entry system facilitates: 1) the creation of learning outcomes based on Bloom’s taxonomy in support of appropriate teaching and assessment strategies; and 2) mapping capability to curricular guidelines (e.g., NSA CAE knowledge units, ACM computer science curricular guidelines (CS2013), ACM cybersecurity guidelines (CSEC2017) in support of purposeful adoption of effective curricula.
 Each module is reviewed for cybersecurity content and pedagogy at the targeted grade level.
-Click to learn more and access CLARK.

 CCEI K-12 CYBERSECURITY EDUCATION INITIATIVES